Emily Meunier, Fife

 I was diagnosed with stage 4 bowel cancer in January 2020, aged 38.

-In the end I had settled for my GP’s opinion – that I had extreme irritable bowel syndrome and it was not helped by me ‘clearly being very stressed and anxious about it’.
+So I settled for my GP's opinion – that I might have extreme irritable bowel syndrome and if so it was not helped by me being very stressed and anxious about it.

 Therefore I put it down to a combination of: genetics, one of my brothers has Crohn's disease; work/life balance, as I was at the time juggling four jobs to pay the mortgage; local water quality, which as an environmentalist I had genuine concerns about; and food quality, so I switched to sourdough, less processed, organic options, and tried to cut out any trigger foods such as couscous and cauliflower.

 However in December 2019, I had a particularly painful and prolonged 'flair up' which resulted in me gradually going downhill to the point where I had been unable to eat for almost two weeks and could barely move without being in unbearable pain.
 I was also vomiting so much green bile, I attended A&E and my stomach was bloated to an extent that one nurse remarked that I looked eight months pregnant.

 I was finally granted a scan on my fourth admission to A&E on 1 January 2020.
 This was after three previous attempts to be treated at A&E where each time I had been made to wait in agony and refused water or IV fluids, even though I had been recognised as dehydrated.
 Only to be sent home with laxatives and a recommendation for an 'urgent' colonoscopy as an outpatient which would be an expected 12 week wait.